HangfireIO/Hangfire.Documentation/quick-start.rst

 .. admonition:: Authorization configuration required
    :class: warning

-   By default only local access is permitted to the Hangfire Dashboard. :doc:`Dashboard authorization <configuration/configuring-authorization>` must be configured in order to allow remote access.
+   By default only local access is permitted to the Hangfire Dashboard. `Dashboard authorization <configuration/using-dashboard.html#configuring-authorization>`__ must be configured in order to allow remote access.

 Then open the Hangfire Dashboard to test your configuration.
 Please, build the project and open the following URL in a browser: